KernFerm/Bubbles-Auto-SO-Bot/README.md

 ## 🛠️ Support & Troubleshooting
 If the bot is not working as expected:
-- ✅ Ensure you have authorized it correctly.
 - 🔍 Check the bot's status in our Discord server.
-- 🔄 Restart your Twitch chat or re-authenticate via the authorization link.
 - 💬 Reach out for support in **#bubblesautosobot-help** on Discord.

 ---